seralexeev/xrabbit.dev/README.md

 id: 97
 date: 18-06-2025
 media:
-  - media/97-1.jpg
+  - 97-1.jpg
-  - media/97-2.jpg
+  - 97-2.jpg
 ```

-I was very lucky that the holes on the metal plate almost perfectly matched the v plate.
-The only thing I did for reliability was drill a couple of M4 holes.
+I got really lucky that the holes on the metal plate almost perfectly matched the v plate.
+Just to be sure I drilled a couple of M4 holes.

 ---